preetichouhan025/Text-To-Speech/README.md

 # Text-To-Speech (Neural Speech Synthesis with Transformer Network)

+Implemented the Transformer TTS model described in this paper - https://arxiv.org/pdf/1809.08895.pdf

 This repository provides the necessary tools for Text-to-Speech (TTS) with SpeechBrain using a Transformer pretrained on LJSpeech

 ## Introduction